Can Europe stomach Greek default? Depends on flavour

 Rating agency Standard & Poor's said on Tuesday it did not see any reason for a "domino effect" in the euro zone, if as expected it downgraded Greece's ratings to "selective default" when it concludes its debt restructuring.

-Not all types of default need to upset the market, and some would simply say Greece - which has more than 350 billion euros ($460 billion) in debt, or 162 percent of its Gross Domestic Product - is already in default.
+Not all types of default need to upset the market, and some would simply say Greece - which has more than 350 billion euros (294 billion pounds) in debt, or 162 percent of its Gross Domestic Product - is already in default.

 "If you ask me whether (the help of the banks) is already a restructuring, it's hard to argue against it," said one market participant, asking not to be named.